Skip to content

 One-on-one education will be offered directly to the providers selected throughout the TPE process.

-Pre-education will begin before ADRs are sent.
+Initial or pre-education will begin before ADRs are sent.
 The provider will receive an initial notification letter with the reason they were selected, a documentation checklist, and contact information for the reviewer assigned to the probe.
-The nurse reviewer will also reach out the provider to establish a contact person and provide education.
+The nurse reviewer and/or education specialist will also reach out the provider to establish a contact person and provide education.

 Post-education will be provided once the probe has been completed; a Review Results Letter will be mailed to the provider with a detail report of the claim by claim review findings.
 An educational teleconference will be offered to any provider receiving a moderate or major error classification.